neoforged/Documentation/docs/blocks/index.md

 #### Block Types

 Block types are [`MapCodec`s][codec] used to serialize and deserialize a block object.
 This `MapCodec` is set via `BlockBehaviour#codec` and [registered][registration] to the block type registry.
 Currently, its only use is when the block list report is being generated.
-A block type should be created once for a class and its subclass if its constructor takes in more than just the properties and the logic within the class is substantially different from its super.
-For example, `FlowerBlock#CODEC` represents the block type for most flowers.
-Since its subclass, `WitherRoseBlock`, provides a difference in logic, a separate block type is created.
+A block type should be created once for every subclass of `Block`.
+For example, `FlowerBlock#CODEC` represents the block type for most flowers while its subclass `WitherRoseBlock` has a separate block type.

 If the block subclass only takes in the `BlockBehaviour.Properties`, then `BlockBehaviour#simpleCodec` can be used to create the `MapCodec`.